-NEVER goal(G), plan(G, P), element(Action, P) ::Action COUNTS AS unethical \div execute_plan(P)
+NEVER goal(G), plan(G, P), element(Action, P) ::

+Action COUNTS AS unethical \div execute_plan(P)

 The next example is a meta-statement expressing the capability of an agent to modify its own behavior.
 If a goal G which is crucial to the agent for its ethical behavior (e.g., providing a doctor or an ambulance to a patient in need) has not been achieved (in a certain context) and the initially allotted time has elapsed, then the recovery component implies replacing the planning module (if more than one is available) and retrying the goal.
 We suppose that the possibility of achieving a goal G is evaluated w.r.t. a module M that represents the context for G (notation P(G, M), P standing for 'possible').
-Necessity and possibility evaluation with reasonable complexity has been discussed in relevant literature (omitted for anonymity).
+Necessity and possibility evaluation with reasonable complexity by means of Answer Set Programming (ASP) modules has been proposed and discussed in [40]3.
 If the goal is still deemed to be possible but has not been achieved before a certain deadline, the reaction consists in substituting the present planning module and re-trying the goal.

-$\begin{array}{l} \textit{NEVER goal}(G), \\ \textit{eval_context}(G, M), \textit{P}(G, M), \\ \textit{timed_out}(G), \textit{not achieved}(G) \div \\ \textit{replace_planning_module, retry}(G) \end{array}$
+NEVER goal(G),

+$eval_context(G, M), P(G, M),$ timed_out(G), not achieved(G): replace_planning_module, retry(G)

 Time intervals have never been exploited in the above examples.
 It can however been useful in many cases for the punctual definition of moral/ethical specific behaviors, e.g., never leave a patient or a child alone at night, and the like.
-Also, expressions that check over (partially specified) sequences of past and expected events as discussed in relevant literature (omitted for anonymity) can be potentially useful.